aysegulakbas/Food-Delivery-App/README.md

 <h2> Main Page </h2>

-VIPER while designing the application architecture was used.
+VIPER while designing the application architecture was used. <br>
 A total of 14 food "cells" label in cells called.
 Food name and price using with picture in the form has been created.
 <li><b><i>TableViewController</i></b></li>
 <li><b><i>TableViewCell</i></b></li>